- Take Action

 To make a donation in honor of #LightUpMBC please click HERE

 October 13th is recognized as the official Metastatic Breast Cancer (MBC) Awareness Day.
-This year, over 115 landmarks in all 50 states in the U.S. as well as in other countries around the world will light up in the metastatic breast cancer symbolic colors of green, teal and pink.
-Tune-in to #LightUpMBC Live, a virtual event, on October 13th at 8 p.m.
-EST on @METAvivor Facebook Live.
-It will feature inspiring MBC stories and musical performances to raise funds for metastatic breast cancer research.
-Viewers will be able to hear from our #LightUpMBC patient ambassadors as we zoom them into the livestream to show us iconic landmarks lighting in their cities.
-This is done to shine a light on MBC, the most advanced stage of breast cancer, where the cancer has spread from the breast to other parts of the body.
+Over 115 landmarks in all 50 states in the U.S. as well as Canada, Sweden and Ireland illuminated in the MBC symbolic colors of green, teal and pink.
+115 landmarks honored the 115 lives lost daily to MBC.
+Our #LightUpMBC Live virtual broadcast featured inspiring MBC stories and musical performances to raise funds for metastatic breast cancer research.
+Viewers were able to hear directly from #LightUpMBC patient ambassadors as we livestreamed with them to show us iconic landmarks lighting in their cities.
+This was done to shine a light on MBC, the most advanced stage of breast cancer, where the cancer has spread from the breast to other parts of the body.
 The breast cancer that kills is often forgotten in the numerous pink ribbon campaigns around the world.

-Every year more than 600,000 people around the world die from breast cancer due to metastatic disease.
+Every year, more than 600,000 people around the world die from breast cancer.
 When you die from breast cancer, you die from metastatic breast cancer.
 The median survival rate of 2-3 years for MBC has not changed significantly in decades.
 Scientific advances for MBC have not kept pace with those for other cancers.
 There is a lack of public knowledge about MBC compared with early stage breast cancer that leads to many widespread misperceptions.